How the True Church Is Known

 -

 These principles matter because the city of man corrupts both sides.
-It uses scale to counterfeit catholicity and uses discouragement to tempt the faithful into remnantism without mission.
+It uses scale to counterfeit catholicity, and discouragement to tempt the faithful into remnantism without mission.
 The city of God rejects both distortions.

 Likewise, in times of corruption or persecution, the remnant has often preserved the conditions for later restoration precisely by refusing both capitulation and sectarian self-enclosure.
 It remembered that the Church belongs to the nations because Christ purchased the nations.